Modular functoriality in the Local Langlands Correspondence: Parity sheaf theory on -adic affine Grassmannians

-For the other containment, we must show that if $\cK \in \DulaI{H}{\Lambda[\Sigma]}{I}$ has all geometric stalks being perfect complexes over $\Lambda[\Sigma]$, then $\cK$ finite tor-amplitude.
+For the other containment, let $\cK \in \DulaI{H}{\Lambda[\Sigma]}{I}$; we must show that if all geometric stalks of $\cK$ are perfect complexes over $\Lambda[\Sigma]$, then $\cK$ has finite tor-amplitude.
 By \cite[Tag 0DJJ]{stacks-project}, it suffices to exhibit a uniform bound on the tor-amplitude of the stalks.
 The rest of the proof is as for Lemma \ref{lem: flat = finite tor dimension k large}, except we use that for a perfect complex over $\Lambda[\Sigma]$, the properties of being flat and projective coincide by \cite[Tag 051E]{stacks-project}. \end{proof}